dorfingerjonas/dorfingerjonas/README.md

 ## I'm a Student and Developer

-- 🔭 I’m currently working on my main school project
+- 🔭 I’m currently working on [Schuldners Liste] [schuldners-liste] and some school stuff
-- 🥅 2020 Goals: survive the global pandemic
+- 🥅 2021 Goals: Enhance [Schuldners Liste] [schuldners-liste], get more into Angular and meet new awesome people
-- ⚡ Hobbies: I love engineering websites and go skiing
+- ⚡ Hobbies: I love photography and skiing

 ### Connect with me: